Van Nest, Bronx: Transportation

-The Amtrak's Northeast Corridor is used by trains traveling to and from Penn Station via the Hell Gate Bridge, and connects with Metro-North's New Haven Line near New Rochelle station in Westchester.
-However, the Metropolitan Transportation Authority (MTA) has proposed Penn Station Access, which could possibly bring Metro-North Railroad's New Haven service along the Hell Gate Line.
-Four possible new stations include Hunts Point, Parkchester-Van Nest, Morris Park, and Co-Op City.
+The Amtrak's Northeast Corridor is used by trains traveling to and from New York Penn Station via the Hell Gate Bridge, and connects with Metro-North's New Haven Line near New Rochelle station in Westchester.
+Parkchester/Van Nest station is a planned Metro-North Railroad station on the New Haven Line, which is intended to open at earliest in 2027 as part of the Metropolitan Transportation Authority’s Penn Station Access project.
+Located on the border of Van Nest on Tremont Avenue and just north of Parkchester’s border on White Plains Road, the station would provide commuter rail service to New York Penn Station in Midtown Manhattan and to stations in Connecticut and Westchester County.
+The entrance would be located on Tremont Avenue.
+Other possible new stations include Hunts Point, Morris Park, and Co-Op City.
 When built, the Parkchester-Van Nest station may occupy the footprint of the former Van Nest station.

 Notable places

 Conti's Pastry Shoppe was established on October 1, 1921 on Victor Street and eventually relocated to 786 Morris Park Avenue in 1928.
 Purchased in 2003 by Sal Paljevic from the original owners, it went through a four-week renovation in February 2007 to restore its tin ceiling and wood panel walls.
 Other antique features include an original marble countertop, collection of black-and-white photographs and vintage tin advertisements.
 In the summer of 2005, the exterior of the bakery was renovated to include a retractable, old-fashioned awning and traditional display windows.
 Conti's Bakery is known for its Boston cream pie.
 In October 2021, Conti's Pastry Shoppe celebrated its 100th anniversary.

 Riviera Ravioli is located at 643 Morris Park Avenue.
 It started out as a deli back in 1946 and eventually moved to its present location in 1976.
 Riviera features a wide variety of not only ravioli but specialty filled raviolis such as lobster, crab and walnut.
 Other types of pasta include: tortellini, cavatelli, manicotti, and fettuccine.
 According to its owner, Joseph Giordano the name Riviera Ravioli has its origins from the Italian Riviera which is located in the northwest portion of Italy.
 Giordano's descendants are from that area specifically.
 Riviera Ravioli has closed as of August 2014.

 The Morris Park Boxing Club located at 644 Morris Park Avenue was started back in 1978 by Joe DeGuardia Sr. Joe DeGuardia, the founder's son presently owns the club.
 Dex Pejcinovic, a former club member and fighter oversees the daily operations.
 The club had a setback in December 2009 with an electrical fire which displaced members of the club and residents living in the apartments above the club.
 Some notable fighters to come out of the Morris Park Boxing Club include WBA world champions welterweight Aaron Davis and light heavyweight Lou Del Valle.